 Perth, the capital city and home to nearly 70% of the state's 2.47 million residents, is a modern, pleasant metropolis with an easygoing, welcoming attitude.
 However, at 3,000 km (1,864 miles) from any other major city in the world, it has fondly been dubbed "the most isolated city on Earth."
 Its remoteness is part of what makes Western Australia so awe-inspiring.

 It took more than 200 years after Dutch seafarer Dirk Hartog first landed on the coast of "New Holland" in 1616 in today's Shark Bay before British colonists arrived to establish the Swan River Colony (now Perth) in 1829.
 Progress was slow for half a century, but the discovery of gold around Kalgoorlie and Coolgardie in the 1890s brought people and wealth, especially to the fledgling city of Perth; much later, in the 1970s, the discovery of massive mineral deposits throughout the state began an economic upswing that still continues.

-Western Australia produces much of Australia's mineral, energy, and agricultural wealth.
-More than 1,000 people move to WA each week, chasing the highs of its boom-and-bust cycle.
-Plenty is going on, too, with the airports being expanded, central train lines being sunk, linking the city’s divided heart, as well as the long-term riverside development to be known as Elizabeth Quay (expect road delays).
-Fortunately for travelers, things are now starting to cool, leading to a more affordable experience in this land of inflated prices.
+Western Australia produces much of Australia's mineral, energy, and agricultural wealth, though recent falls in resources prices have slowed development, curbed employment figures, and reduced the population flow to WA, with fewer people chasing the highs of its boom-and-bust cycle.
+Nonetheless, development continues: a number of the state's airports are being expanded; central train lines are being sunk, linking the city’s divided heart; and the long-term riverside development known as Elizabeth Quay continues to evolve (expect road delays).
+The cooling economy has delivered a boon for travelers: hotel prices are falling, making for a more affordable experience in this land of oft-inflated prices.